The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 Value Type Meaning Forensic note

-Name string File name e.g. mimikatz.exe
+Name string File name e.g. mimikatz.exe.

-FileId string "0000" + SHA-1(first 31 MiB) Strip the 0000 prefix for VT / TI lookups.
+FileId string "0000" + SHA-1(first 31 MiB) Strip 0000 for VT / TI lookups.

 Publisher string X.509 CN or PE company resource Empty = unsigned.